 - Find a recent bill

 - You'll be quoted the best rates over the phone and by email

 - If you choose to proceed, Make it Cheaper will organise the contract with your new supplier

 - The switch over to the new contract should take four-to-six weeks

 - There'll be no paperwork and no disruption to your supply

-The potential savings could be significant, as indicated by the Competition and Markets Authority (CMA) which is investigating the business energy market.
+The potential savings could be significant, as indicated by the Competition and Markets Authority (CMA) which is trying to reform the business energy market.